 How to reach Kartok Monastery: Yuksom can be easily reached from places like Pelling and Geyzing

 Lingdum Monastery lies in the East Sikkim some 20 km from Gangtok.
 The monastery has been a preferred location for the Bollywood filmmakers, thus making it one of the popular monasteries in Sikkim.
 Lingdum, also known as Ranka Monastery, is the most recent monasteries of them all, completed in 1998.
 The monastery makes for the perfect place to spend some moments of solace in the company of divine intervention.
-Surrounded by forested mountains the monastery is truly a photographers delight.
+Surrounded by forested mountains, the monastery is truly a photographers delight among other monasteries situated in Sikkim.

-Special attractions: Prayer wheels by the parking, masked dance during Losar – Tibetan new year, Banjhakri Waterfall, and Rumtek Monastery
+Special attractions: Prayer wheels by the parking, masked dance during Losar – Tibetan new year, Banjhakri Waterfall, and Rumtek Monastery, another monastery in East Sikkim.

 How to reach Lingdum Monastery: The monastery can be easily reached by a private vehicle from the capital city.

-Plan a trip to Pemayangtse Monastery between March to June to experience the place in full glory.
+Plana trip to Pemayangtse Monastery between March to June to experience the place in full glory.
 This is one of the oldest standing monasteries in Sikkim thronged by travelers year-round.
 Pemayangtse translates to Perfect Sublime Lotus and the place flourishes under the clear blue sky.
-The interiors of the monastery are noticeable with all the Tibetan motifs and design on the walls and pillars.
+The interiors of the monastery are noticeable with all the Tibetan motifs and designs on the walls and pillars.

 Special attractions: Ancient manuscript on pillars and interior woodwork